eldarko/epolymorph/README.md

     get({?MODULE, Module,Instance}, Key, Value) ->
         Module:get(Instance, Key, Value).

-Also it generates exported function `create/2` which:
-* expects the name of the module implementing `epolymorph_instance_spec` as a first parameter and
-* arbitrary data passed to the implementation factory method as a second parameter:
+Also it generates exported function `create/2` which expects the name of the module implementing `epolymorph_instance_spec` as a first parameter and arbitrary data passed to the implementation factory method as a second parameter.
-*

      create(Module, Arg) ->
-     %
-     % That is why we need epolymorph_create in each implementation
-     %
         case Module:epolymorph_create(Arg) of
           {ok, Instance} ->
              {ok, {?MODULE, Module, Instance}};
           {error, Reason} ->
             {error, Reason}
         end.

 ## Step 2: Prepare your modules